Academic Integrity Online

 - Use back-end data from Canvas, such as the Moderate Quiz feature, to monitor student activity.
 For example, was an assignment completed in an impossibly short time?
 Were similar-looking assignments submitted almost simultaneously?

-If proctored examinations cannot be avoided, The University of Oklahoma does provide two methods to conduct proctored exam each with it's own pros and cons.
+If proctored examinations cannot be avoided, The University of Oklahoma does provide two methods to help conduct secure proctored exams: Respondus LockDown Browser and Zoom.

-Respondus LockDown Browser and Respondus Monitor are both proctoring tools available to instructors.
+Respondus LockDown Browser is a proctoring tool available to instructors.
 LockDown Browser prevents students from copying and pasting exam content, taking screen captures, printing the exam, and from accessing other applications or websites.
-Monitor enables a student's webcam to be utilized to request student identification verification via their student ID, record their surroundings, and allow instructors to review and flag recordings marked as suspicious behavior by the advanced video analytics.

 Respondus LockDown Browser limitations: